tangentsoft/pidp8i/doc/os8-run.md

 in an external included script.
 * run of patch scripts that will use `ODT` or `FUTIL` to patch files in the booted system image.
-* perform actions in a script conditional on feature enablement matching an arbitrary keyword.
+* perform actions in a script conditionally on feature enablement matching an arbitrary keyword.
 * perform actions in a script unless a disablement keyword has been specified.
 * set enable or disable keywords anywhere in the execution of a script.